Colin-Marvin/TheOldWildWest/README.md

 ## Technologies

   This game was developed in C++14, using the CLion IDE from JetBrains.
+The project itself was then exported to HTML, featuring both C++ and HTML in the           repository.

 ## Project Status